hujhax/austin-improv-wiki/Troupes/Commentary Track.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Commentary Track brings you a live commentary track (imagine that) for the worst of television and movies.
-Find out how the writers, directors, and actors from your favorite pieces of crap justify their work.</blockquote>
+Their press blurb, taken from a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Commentary Track brings you a live commentary track (imagine that) for the worst of television and movies.
+Find out how the writers, directors, and actors from your favorite pieces of crap justify their work.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We improvise a commentary track for a movie, live on the spot.
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We improvise a commentary track for a movie, live on the spot.
 We'll pick out a 20-40 minute section of 2-3 movies (or maybe TV shows) and let the audience choose which one they want to see.
 Then we'll play the movie on a screen, start improvising a commentary track and create some characters.
-We'll need a projector, screen, and a place to plug in a sound mixer (we'll bring the mics, cables, and mixer).</blockquote>
+We'll need a projector, screen, and a place to plug in a sound mixer (we'll bring the mics, cables, and mixer).

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]